smallobject/portfolio/README.md

 1. I installed `termtosvg` a Python package via PIP.
 2. Fix the initial PATH export to handle WSL2.
-3. Change the window_frame template to use ligature nerd fonts and fix UI colors for out therem.
+3. Change the window_frame template to use ligature nerd fonts and fix UI colors for out theme.
 4. We take the exported SVG and convert it to a React component using `react-svgr`
 5. Add it to our project and fix positioning, size, font render, etc.